Beam-driven Electron Cyclotron Harmonic and Electron Acoustic Waves as Seen in Particle-In-Cell Simulations: Electron dynamics

 \section{Electron dynamics}

-Section \ref{sec:3} demonstrates that both ECH and whistler-mode waves are excited by an electron beam and propagate at oblique wave normal angles with respect to the ambient magnetic field.
+Section \ref{sec:3} demonstrates that both ECH and electron acoustic waves are excited by an electron beam and propagate at oblique wave normal angles with respect to the ambient magnetic field.
 In this section, we will investigate the effects of these two waves on electron dynamics.
 The time evolution of the electron kinetic energy and electron temperature are illustrated in Figure 4.
 The wave power of moderately oblique ECH wave increases at the start of simulation, reaches its maximum at around $t=500\omega^{-1}_{pe}$ and gradually decreases afterwards (see Figure \ref{fig2}(a) and Figure \ref{fig4}(a)).
 The ECH wave gains free energy from the beam electrons; in the meantime, the ECH wave transfers some of its energy to the kinetic energy of cold electrons.
-The oblique whistler-mode wave, with slower wave growth and weaker intensity compared with ECH wave, also gains energy from beam electrons during wave excitation.
-Resonating with the ECH and whistler-mode wave through Landau resonance with $v_{res} = \omega/k_{\parallel}$, the electron beam is thermalized in the parallel direction and its drift velocity decreases.
-The ECH and whistler-mode waves can also resonate with beam electrons through cyclotron resonance and accelerate beam electrons in the perpendicular direction.
+The oblique electron acoustic wave, with slower wave growth and weaker intensity compared with ECH wave, also gains energy from beam electrons during wave excitation.The total energy, which is the summation of the energy of electric fields, magnetic fields and electrons, is conserved in the simulation.
+Resonating with the ECH and electron acoustic wave through Landau resonance with $v_{res} = \omega/k_{\parallel}$, the electron beam is thermalized in the parallel direction and its drift velocity decreases.
+The ECH and electron acoustic waves can also resonate with beam electrons through cyclotron resonance and accelerate beam electrons in the perpendicular direction.
 The cold electrons are continuously accelerated in both the parallel and perpendicular directions.
 In the beginning of our simulation, before $t\sim500\omega^{-1}_{pe}$, the heating of cold electrons in the perpendicular direction is more effective than the heating in the parallel direction, resulting in a slightly perpendicular anisotropy.
 Later in our simulation, the cold electrons are accelerated preferentially in the parallel direction.